Time is our enemy: Much of our audio and video history is disintegrating, slowly turning to unrecognizable, unplayable, unusable garbage.

 Other major projects have included the digitization and restoration of many of the corporate archives from CBS radio stations, including reel-to-reel and DAT tapes from WNEW-FM and WNEW-AM in New York, WBCN-FM in Boston and WMMR-FM in Philadelphia.
 This project has allowed the recovery and release of many rare and previously unavailable concerts, interviews, live studio performances and news events.

 We have completed numerous audio archival endeavors during the past 20 years, including digitizing and restoring both the original master tapes and the production master tapes of renowned classical reel-to-reel purveyor Barclay-Crocker; these recordings included pieces from leading labels such as Vanguard, Phillips, Argo and Musical Heritage Society, among others.
+We also digitized and restored rare tape recordings for the Baltimore Jazz Alliance, including a 1966 recording of a performance at Baltimore’s Madison Club by the Walter Namuth Quintet, featuring Baltimore saxophonist Mickey Fields (1933-1995), now available on CD:

 DDS Enterprises-Information Alchemy prides itself on the personal touch and we also take on small projects, including the recovery, restoration and digitization of previously unreleased concert recordings by obscure classical composers as well as restoration and archival projects for noteworthy museums, organizations and private collectors.